• 💬 Email & Text Phishing (Smishing)

 FTC — How to Recognize and Avoid Phishing Scams — Spot the red flags and what to do if you clicked

-FTC — How To Recognize and Avoid Spam Text Messages — Smishing examples and reporting steps (7726)
+FTC — How To Recognize and Report Spam Text Messages — Forward spam texts to 7726 (SPAM)

 FCC — Unwanted Calls & Texts — Blocking tools, robocalls, spoofing, and complaints